 There are plenty of kombucha recipes on the internet.
 They all work because it is hard to go wrong brewing kombucha when you use both pellicle and starter liquid.

 I tend to do continuous brew rather than messing around with batches and bottling and using fridge space.
-Continuous brew works for me, it never goes wrong, and it takes very little time and effort.
+Continuous brew is the traditional method of brewing kombucha, it worked for generations of people, it works for me, it never goes wrong, and it takes very little time and effort.

 Other people prefer batch brewing.
-This works for them, and they are happy with the result.
+This usually works for them, and they are happy with the result.

-They are both good methods, they both work well, it is just personal preference.
+They are both good methods, they both work, it is just personal preference.

 You can see in the photo above I have a large jar that has a tap.
 It is simple, and can never fail unless the jar gets smashed or the tap falls out.